-Dr. Henry Lynch first described HNPCC and the disorder is often referred to as Lynch Syndrome.
+Dr. Henry Lynch first described HPNCC in 1966, when it was referred to as Lynch syndrome.
 He further specified that families either had Lynch type I (also called HNPCC type A) or Lynch type II (also called HNPCC type B).
 Families with Lynch type I often report numerous cases of colorectal cancers in young (under age 50) relatives.
-The average age of diagnosis of cancer in patients with this syndrome is 44 years old, as compared to 64 years old in people without the syndrome (which is often referred to as a sporadic cancer).
+The average age of diagnosis of colon cancer in patients with this syndrome is 44 years old, as compared to 68 (for men) and 72 (for women) years old in people without a genetic syndrome (which is often referred to as a sporadic cancer).

-People with HNPCC are most likely to develop cancer on the right side of the colon, unlike most sporadic cases, which develop on the left side of the colon.
-Flexible sigmoidoscopy, a standard screening test for colorectal cancer, only examines the left side of the colon, and is a poor screening test for this population.
+People with HNPCC are most likely to develop cancer on the right side of the colon, unlike sporadic cases, which more often develop on the left side of the colon.
+Flexible sigmoidoscopy, a standard screening test for colorectal cancer, only examines the left side of the colon and is a poor screening test for this population.
 While people with HNPCC develop polyps at the same rate as other people, these polyps are more likely to progress to cancer.
-In addition, the progression of polyps to cancer occurs in a shorter period of time compared to sporadic cases on colorectal cancer.
+In addition, the progression of polyps to cancer occurs in a shorter period of time compared to sporadic cases of colorectal cancer.

 - At least 2 successive generations should be affected.

 - At least 1 should be diagnosed with cancer before age 50.

 - FAP (Familial adenomatous polyposis)must be ruled out, and the tumors must be verified by pathology.